Pen on paper document, dark background.

 Before you can get an apostille, the document must first be notarized by a California notary public (if it is a private document).
 Then you submit it to the California Secretary of State, who verifies the notary’s commission and attaches the apostille certificate.

 The fee is $20 per apostille.
 Processing times vary.
 Same-day service is available in person at the Sacramento or Los Angeles offices.
-Mail requests typically take 2 to 3 weeks.
+Mail requests take 2 to 3 weeks.

 Notarized documents going to countries that are members of the Hague Convention receive an apostille.
 Documents going to non-member countries receive a certification, which may need additional authentication through the US Department of State and the destination country’s embassy.